-By November 2015 the EBRD had invested close to €2.3 billion in more than 80 projects in the region, in addition to €82 million in technical assistance funded by EBRD donors and shareholders.
+The EBRD has invested over €3 billion in almost 100 projects in the region to date.
+Additionally it has invested well over €250 million in technical assistance funded by EBRD donors and shareholders.

 Video: Bringing power to rural Morocco